primer/react/docs/content/SelectMenu.md

 ```

 ### SelectMenu
-Used as a wrapper component for select menus
+Main wrapper component for select menu.

 ### SelectMenu.Modal
-Provides styling for the SelectMenu content
+Used to wrap the content in a `SelectMenu`.

 | Name | Type | Default | Description |
 | :- | :- | :-: | :- |